-Whenever a Greek friend tells me he has ekkremotita (a tiny thing in abeyance which bothers him) or I’m reminded of the Spanish word sobremesa (the moment at the end of a meal in which you stay at the table only to chat with your friends or family) my soul feels suddenly, strangely, cosmically understood.
+Whenever a Greek friend tells me he has ekkremotita (a tiny thing in abeyance) or I’m reminded of the Spanish word sobremesa (a moment of chit chat after a family meal) my soul feels suddenly, strangely, cosmically understood.

-I guess this project is the weird child of my love-hate relationship with the German language (of which you already had a glimpse here) together with a job connecting me on a daily basis with people from all over the World.
+I think of this project as the love child of my German linguistic education and a job connecting me with people from all over the World.

 I’ll keep it up because it’s fun, because it’s therapeutic and because the Internet should keep being a place that makes you feel less alone.

 Oh, and there’s Instagram, too.

 They are now, I guess.

 I don’t encourage you to use them in official university papers, though ;-)

-If you’ve ever taken German classes (even some very basic ones) you’re probably familiar with sentences like “I can’t explain why it is like that.
+If you’ve ever taken German classes you’re probably familiar with sentences like “I can’t explain why it is like that.
 It just is.
 The German language is full of exceptions”.

-So if I built a word that looks terribly wrong, I plead the exception-amendment and declare that is actually terribly right.
+So if I built a word that looks terribly wrong, I plead the exception-amendment and declare that it’s actually terribly right.